derring-do/syllabus/README.md

 1. [We Launched a Paywall.
 It Worked!
 Mostly.](https://www.wired.com/story/wired-paywall-one-year-later/?verso=true)
 1. [Be smart: How Axios drives engagement with its email newsletters through user-level data](https://www.niemanlab.org/2019/06/be-smart-how-axios-drives-engagement-with-its-email-newsletters-through-user-level-data/)
 1. [So You Think You Can Test?
-(Simulation game by Lukas Vermeer)](http://lukasvermeer.github.io/confidence/): Read the instructions and play a few rounds in simulation mode
+(Simulation game by Lukas Vermeer)](http://lukasvermeer.github.io/confidence/): "Decision making under uncertainty is complicated business.
+This game aims to make decision makers more aware of the complex trade off between indecision and acting on insufficient information."
+(Read the instructions and play a few rounds in simulation mode)

 ## Experimentation